captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 Of course we do.
+---
+## JOHN:
-Ed’s got to have all the old promptbooks, actors’ sides, he’ll know.
+Ed’s got to have all the old promptbooks, actors’ sides…he’ll know.
 ---
 ## HENRY:
 He has to know.